Gigadelux/WeightBox/README.md

 ## Status

-The ETL is implemented and tested against the real datasets: 1,052 model records and 3,056 GPU records load into the ODS, cleansing keeps 1,052 models and 617 GPUs, and the fact table holds their cross product. `docker-compose.yml` defines `db` and `etl` only; there is no API tier.
+The ETL is implemented and tested against the real datasets: 1,052 model records and 3,056 GPU records load into the ODS, cleansing keeps 721 models (331 dropped for a blank `Parameters` cell with no recoverable size in the model name) and 617 GPUs, and the fact table holds their cross product (444,857 rows).
+`docker-compose.yml` defines `db` and `etl` only; there is no API tier.
 The frontend is still the default Next.js scaffold.

 ## Team